-Severance Pay (Dismissal, Termination, Separation Pay): Payment by the employer to workers who are permanently laid-off due to lack of work.
+Severance Pay (Dismissal, Termination, Separation Pay): Payment by the employer to workers who are permanently laid-off

 Shift Differential: Added pay for work performed on a shift usually at other than day-time hours.

 Sick Leave Benefits: A condition of employment which provides weekly benefits for workers while they are absent from work due to illness.